-- usually within 7 working days (maximum 15 working days), - a 24-hour service is available for critical samples (see Appendix 4 for price list).
+- usually within 7 working days (maximum 15 working days), - a 24-hour service is available for critical samples.

-The analytical method used by the Landcare Research toxicology laboratory for detecting fluoroacetate in urine is accredited by IANZ.
+The analytical method used by the Manaaki Whenua - Landcare Research toxicology laboratory for detecting fluoroacetate in urine is accredited by IANZ.
 Results will be reported as a formal laboratory report provided to the employer on completion of the testing.